ArtArtArtArt/KMSVault/1EvergreenNotes/russian liberals are the enemies of tomorrow.md

 BUT

-France is democratic - but it still is having very extractive neocolonial relations with africa - so in some form it remain being an empire russia might be fully democratic - but still continue economical blackmailing and supporting of authoritarian corrupted governments
+France is democratic - but it still is having very extractive neocolonial relations with Africa - so in some form it remain being an empire russia might be fully democratic - but still continue economical blackmailing and supporting of authoritarian corrupted governments
 [[France acts as russia when it comes to their former colonies]]